hqxsn/geeklife/README.md

 <h1>Geek life</h1>
 =============

-Geek life is the site records the things what I made during the 13 years as a developer.
+The git records the things what I made during the 13 years as a developer.

+<h5>Contents</h5>